-* Your mood- Food obviously affects us physically.
+Food obviously affects us physically.
 But believe it or not it also affects us mentally as well.
 Have you ever gotten an upset stomach when you worry about something?
+This affects your mood.
 There’s evidence that there is a connection between the body and the mind.
 There are some professionals who feel that using probiotic supplements may help to relieve anxiety symptoms.

-* Buttermilk- Buttermilk is not only great for boosting your energy, it relieves stomach acid and improves your overall digestion.
+Buttermilk is not only great for boosting your energy, it relieves stomach acid and improves your overall digestion.
 Even if you’re lactose intolerant, you can have buttermilk because the lactose protein contained in buttermilk has already been turned into lactic acid.
-In addition, it is loaded with nutrients such as riboflavin, calcium, protein, vitamin B12, potassium, and even low in calories and low in fat too.

-* Dark chocolate- I will admit that I love chocolate, but milk chocolate is my preference.
+I will admit that I love chocolate, but milk chocolate is my preference.
 I still love dark chocolate and it has many nutrients, antioxidants, and probiotics.
 And it’s always best to have any of your probiotic foods at the start of your meals.
+Go for it!

-* Apple cider vinegar- First of all apple cider vinegar is one the healthiest foods for you bar none.
-It isn’t a probitoic food by itself but the ingredient in the fermented apples called pectin is one that helps to promote healthy bacteria in your stomach.
+First of all apple cider vinegar is one the healthiest foods for you bar none.
+It isn’t a probiotic food by itself but the ingredient in the fermented apples called pectin is one that helps to promote healthy bacteria in your stomach.
 Apple cider vinegar may not taste great but it sure is beneficial for your body.

-* Pickles- Green pickles are very good for your digestive system.
+Green pickles are very good for your digestive system.
 This is due to the fact of the bacteria that helps your body’s health.
 Pickle juice is also another way to go.
 The electrolytes can aid in relieving any muscle cramps.
 Cramps can be extremely painful!